-The date of May 1, 1986 therefore signaled the dawning of a new era.
-EXIM Bank Jamaica was to become the first export-import bank in the English speaking Caribbean.
+The date of May 1, 1986 therefore signalled the dawning of a new era.
+EXIM Bank Jamaica was to become the first export-import bank in the English-speaking Caribbean.
 It commenced operations as a limited liability company owned jointly and equally by the BOJ and GOJ.
 It absorbed the programmes formerly administered by the JECIC including membership of the International Union of Credit and Investment Insurers (Berne Union) as well as shares held in Banco Latinoamericano de Exportaciones (BLADEX).
 The Bank’s first Chairman was the late Dr. Headley Brown then Governor of the Bank of Jamaica and he headed a Board of Directors, which represented an astute mix of both public and private sector appointees.
-The first Managing Director was Mr. Fernando DePeralto who at that time was also a Deputy Governor of the Bank of Jamaica and he acted in that position until August 1987 when he was succeeded by Mr. Noel Bennett who served for 7 years until he demitted office in December 1994.
-The incumbent, Mrs. Pamella McLean has been serving since January 1995.
-Since inception the Ministry of Finance and Planning has had portfolio responsibility for the Bank.
+The first Acting Managing Director was Mr. Fernando DePeralto who at that time was also a Deputy Governor of the Bank of Jamaica and he acted in that position until August 1987 and was followed by Mr. Noel Bennett who served for 7 years until he demitted office in December 1994.
+He was followed by Mrs. Pamela McLean who served from January 1995 to 1st May 2010, when she retired.
+The incumbent, Mrs. Lisa Bell has been serving since 3rd May 2010.
+The Ministry of Industry Commerce Agriculture and Fisheries has portfolio responsibility for the Bank.